Six Medical Myths Busted - Total Health Magazine

 Medical Myth 3: Oily Food is Bad for You

 This depends on the kind of fat.
-Trans fats (added to many processed foods—especially margarine, which was touted as more “heart healthy” than butter) are a major killer.
+Trans fats (added to many processed foods — especially margarine, which was touted as more “heart healthy” than butter) is a major killer.
 Butter is much healthier.

-Fish oil is especially healthy.
-Fish oil deficiency is the 6th leading cause of death in the U.S.

 Medical Myth 4: Eggs Raise Cholesterol and are Bad for You

-Over six studies (at my last count) showed that eating six eggs a day for six weeks had no significant effect on cholesterol levels.
+Over 6 studies (at my last count) showed that eating 6 eggs a day for 6 weeks had no significant effect on cholesterol levels.
 Meanwhile, eggs are the best (most complete) protein source available — short of being a cannibal and eating other people!

+The truth?
+Do the things that feel good, and you may live longer!

 Medical Myth 5: Chocolate is Bad